-Child sexual abuse materials (CSAM) and online grooming are among the most dangerous online risks67.
+Child sexual abuse materials (CSAM) and online grooming are among the most dangerous online risks.
 On average, every day seven victims of online child sexual exploitation are identified (Interpol, 2022).
 The younger the victim is, the more severe the abuse: more than 60% of unidentified victims of child sexual abuse material (CSAM) are prepubescent, including infants and toddlers, while online grooming prevails within the 13-17 age group (ibid.).
 Online abuse is difficult to tackle since a precise estimate of online offenders is unavailable.
 It is not difficult for abusers to gather material illegally since children unconsciously post sexualized content on social media, creating self-generated child sexual abuse material (CSAM).

 HEALTH ISSUES: Online abuse fosters anxiety, social isolation, depression, lower educational attainment, substance abuse, self-harm, or suicide.
 Victims of child abuse are more likely to repeat abusive behaviors in adulthood, developing issues with intimacy and relationships.
-In extreme cases, childhood trauma can result in difficulty in integrating into society, and result in homelessness and unemployment (UNICEF, 2021f).
+In extreme cases, childhood trauma can result in difhave been exploited or abused before the age of 18 (UNICEF, 2021f).
+This is a tactic used by perpetrators to establish and build a trusting relationship with a child using the Internet or other digital technologies to manipulate, exploit and abuse them online and/or offline (ChildFund Alliance, 2022).